orenr2301/devone/README.md

 ## Design
 \\
- -let's talk Design First
+ lets talk about  Design First

-1. We Need to perform the Following:
+We Need to perform the following:

     - Building Docker images,